AutoSponge/set-state/README.md

 state(a).concat(b, ...c) // state(() => [a(), b(), ...c()])
 state(a).reduce(fn, b) // state(() => b(fn(b(), a()))), b is optional
 state(a).ap(b) // state(() => b()(a())); applicative is similar to map but b is state(() => fn)

+// utility methods
 state(a).freeze() // state(a) will no longer update, the value is still a state(a).end() // alias for freeze state(a).seal() // state(a) will be read-only but continue to update

 // statics
-state.merge([...arr]) // state(() => [...arr()])
+// static projections are also sealed state.merge([...arr]) // state(() => [...arr()])
 state.combine({a, b}) // state(() => {a: a(), b: b()})

+// static utility methods
 state.of(a) // state(a)
 state.freeze(a) // state(a) will no longer update, the value is still a state.end(a) // alias for freeze state.seal(a) // state(a) will be read-only but continue to update state.isNode(a) // Boolean
+state.isSealed(a) // Boolean
+state.isFrozen(a) // Boolean
 ```